Gametrics/standards/grc.md

 To avoid "ship of Theseus" situations when determining authenticity, it is **RECOMMENDED** to think in terms of non-replaceable components.
 For instance, it is quite possible to replace the shell and a number of electronic components on an NES, but it still contains a OEM NES CPU and PPU at the en of the day.
 If those components are replaced with an FPGA of some kind, and the device still claims to be made by Nintendo, then it is clearly a repro.

 The VGCR working group can not hope to objectively determine the line between "real" and "repro".
-Code creators are encouraged to consider the expectations of the human readers of their codes and encode information according to the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+Code creators are encouraged to consider the expectations of the human readers of their codes and encode information according to the principle of least astonishment [@POLA].

 ### Family \(F\)